 Instruct-ERIC offer a wide range of X ray approaches to determine the three dimensional shape of proteins at the atomic level.

-X-ray data collection within Instruct includes the techniques of x-ray crystallography, small angle scattering and x-ray imaging on synchrotron sources.
-X-ray crystallography is also available on in house x-ray sources.
+X-ray data collection within Instruct includes the techniques of X-ray crystallography, biological small angle scattering (Bio-SAXS) and X-ray imaging from synchrotron sources.
+X-ray crystallography is also available on in house X-ray sources.

-X-ray crystallography allows the determination of the three-dimensional shape of proteins at the atomic level and can define interaction surfaces, conserved structural regions and show protein modifications such as glycosylation and methylation.
-The first step after crystallisation is X-ray data collection, followed by phase determination, calculation of the electron density, model building and model refinement.
+X-ray diffraction, or crystallography, allows the three-dimensional shape of proteins to be imaged at the atomic level and can define interaction surfaces, conserved structural regions and show protein modifications such as glycosylation and methylation.
+The sample must first undergo crystallisation, which is followed by phase determination, calculation of the electron density, model building and model refinement.

 Small angle X-ray scattering (SAXS) is used to collect low resolution structural information about biological molecules.
 A particular advantage of Bio-SAXS is the ability to investigate flexible proteins that are often hard to crystallise.
 The technique can also be used to characterise multi-domain and multi-subunit proteins.
 A highly focussed beam of X-ray radiation, generated in a synchrotron, is directed at the sample in solution.
 X-rays that scatter at a small angle give information about the protein structure.
 The scatter curve is recorded and the information is then fit to a 3D model and combined with other information from NMR, crystallography or electron microscopy.